March 08, 2023

 On average, the customer is more likely to be at home when they know exactly when their order will be delivered.

 Not to mention the cargo may be time-sensitive.
 Generally speaking, it's always better to give customers the most accurate estimates you can.

 Usually, users of Track-POD would configure estimated time of arrival settings only in the Advance Notifications tab.
 There, you can set delivery time windows for ETA and adjust the message you want to share with customers via email and/or SMS.

-Letting your customers know when the delivery vehicles arrive, even at the point when it's preliminary ETA, even when it's a time window, is the first step you can take to grow your rate of successful delivery.
+Letting your customers know when the delivery vehicles arrive, even at the point when it's preliminary ETA, even when it's a time window, is the first step you can take to grow your rate of on time delivery (OTD).

 Users of Track-POD Advanced+ and Enterprise plans have estimated time of arrival recalculated every 5 minutes.